WICG/service-worker-static-routing-api/README.md

 enum RouterSourceEnum { "network" };
 ```

-Note that `registerRouter`, which can be called once, has been deprecated.
-To allow third-party services to add routes,
-the method has been renamed to `addRoutes` and can be called multiple times.
-The rules are evalauted sequentially with
+Note that the rules are evalauted sequentially with added order.
+It means that if `addRoutes` is called multiple times,
-added order.
-It means that if `addRoutes` are called multiple times, rules added ealier will be evaluated ealier.
+rules added ealier will be evaluated ealier.

 ### Examples